fenago/oracle19c-administration/md/Lab_24.md

-# Oracle DROP PROFILE Statement By Practical Examples
+# Oracle DROP PROFILE Statement

 **Summary**: In this lab, you will learn how to use the Oracle `DROP PROFILE` statement to delete a user profile from the database.

 Introduction to the Oracle DROP PROFILE Statement